Configuring the dashboard

 Using Shell modules

-Modules are further organized into protected and public modules that are essentially the same except for the root path below which they are expected to be found.
+Modules are further organized into protected and public.
+Public and protected modules are essentially the same except for the root path below which they are expected to be found.
 The root path for protected modules is configured by a location block to only allow authenticated editors.